SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

         stage('build') {
             steps {
-                // what needs to be done here depends on the project, maybe zipping the sources is sufficient mtaBuild script: this
+                // It depends on your project, what needs to be done here.
+Maybe it's sufficient to zip the sources mtaBuild script: this
             }
         }